corentin-regent/poetrelease/README.md

 [deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys),
 or a service account.

-Here is how you would invoke Poetrel using a personal access token:
+Here is how you would use Poetrel using a personal access token:

 ```yaml
 steps: